brianhie/scanorama/README.md

                                                return_dimred=TRUE, return_dense=TRUE)
 ```

-Note that `reticulate` has trouble returning sparse matrices, so you should set the `return_dense` flag to `TRUE` (which returns the corrected data as R `matrix` objects) when attempting to use Scanorama in R. This will increase memory usage, however, especially for very large data sets.
+Note that `reticulate` has trouble returning sparse matrices, so you should set the `return_dense` flag to `TRUE` (which returns the corrected data as R `matrix` objects) when attempting to use Scanorama's `correct()` method in R. This will increase memory usage, however, especially for very large data sets.

 ## Installation